DBMoUK/puppet_cache_catalog/README.md

 puppet.conf by simply uninstalling the package.

-This package has been tested against CentOS 6.5 x64.
+This package has been tested against CentOS 6.5 x64, and Puppet Enterprise 3.7.0.